tadhglewis/issue-status/README.md

 - A `Incident` will show in the Incidents section as either `Active` or `Closed` depending whether on the GitHub Issue is Open or Closed.
 To create an Incident add tags `issue status` and `incident` to a GitHub Issue.
 You can view all the demo Incidents [here](https://github.com/tadhglewis/issue-status/issues?q=is%3Aissue+label%3A%22issue+status%22+label%3A%22incident%22)
 - Issue Status uses the [GitHub API v3](https://developer.github.com/v3) which has a rate limit of 60 requests per hour for unauthenticated requests (Issue Status is client side and will use unauthenticated requests).
 Issue Status will fetch 15 times per hour, sending 2 requests per fetch / 30 requests per hour (excluding reload button)

-If you have any issues or questions feel free to contact me or create an issue
+If you have any issues or questions feel free to contact me or create an issue.

 ## Version